Head Coach: Chris Mooney (20th season in basketball; 18th in softball)

 That season was bested in 2009 when the Rams won their first-ever Conference Championship with a program-best 34-6 record.
 After receiving the conferences' automatic bid to their first-ever NCAA Tournament, the Rams were ranked 6th in the Atlantic Region.
 The team fell to Rowan in game one, defeated Muhlenberg 4-1 and Moravian 3-1, and fell to Rowan 3-0 in their final game of the double-elimination Tourney.

 In 2010, the team went 34-11 and won their first ECAC Championship.
 The Rams were seeded third for the double-elimination Tournament and defeated Hunter in the Quarterfinals, before posting a 4-3 victory over second-seed Richard Stockton.
 Facing the top-seed Ramapo, Farmingdale notched a 3-2 come from behind victory to advance to the Championship, where they again defeated Richard Stockton, 2-0, to claim the title.

-The Rams have continued the success with three straight Skyline Titles in 2011, 2012 and 2013.
+The Rams continued the success with five straight Skyline Titles in 2011, 2012, 2013, 2014 and 2015.

-Coach Mooney received his Bachelors Degree in Sociology from SUNY New Paltz.
+Coach Mooney received his Bachelor's Degree in Sociology from SUNY New Paltz.
 Mooney is also the Head Women's Basketball Coach at Farmingdale State.

-Softball Assistant Coach: Liz Pennino
+Assistant Coach: Liz Pennino

 Pennino joined the coaching staff at Farmingdale State in the fall of 2013.
-She earned a softball scholarship at Division I Manhattan College and was a four year letter winner.
+She earned a softball scholarship at Division I Manhattan College and was a four-year letter winner.
 Pennino set and still holds the school record for career saves.
 She graduated in 2008 with a degree in Elementary Education.

-Softball Assistant Coach: Melani
+Assistant Coach: Tom Pennino